 “This school is on the same campus as West Whitesburg Elementary School.
 Children in our program at the elementary school then feed into the middle school and then go on to our other affiliated project, Letcher Central High School,” explained our Director of U.S. Programs, Renée Kube.

-While Renée was visiting with our volunteer coordinator, Stephanie, at West Whitesburg Middle School, Stephanie told Renée that the county’s public housing projects are located in Whitesburg — in fact, they are directly across the street from the school, so many of her students are living in poverty.
+While Renée was visiting with our volunteer coordinator, Stephanie, at West Whitesburg Middle School in early 2020, Stephanie told Renée that the county’s public housing projects are located in Whitesburg — in fact, they are directly across the street from the school, so many of her students are living in poverty.

 She says that for the students in our program currently, their sponsors are a blessing,” said Renée.